oddbird/css-sandbox/src/scope/cascade.md

 The shadow scope is always nested inside a host document scope, and the relationship is clear.
+Styles on either side
+have limited but clear ways
+to penetrate that boundary.

-Inline styles work in a similar way.
+Inline styles
-They are applied directly to a single element, and are given priority over more "global" stylesheet declarations.
+are also applied directly to a single element, and given priority over more "global" stylesheet declarations.
-That's a form of lexical scope, based on where the style is defined.
+That can be seen as a form of lexical scope as well, based on where the style is defined.

 In all these cases,